 - Fishing seasons: All freshwater fisheries and Puget Sound saltwater fisheries in Marine Areas 5-13 opened under permanent rules on May 5.
 Halibut fishing in Marine Areas 5-10 opened starting May 20 on alternating days through June 30.
-Coastal saltwater fishing in marine areas 1-3 opens May 26.
+Coastal saltwater fishing in marine areas 1-3 opened May 26.
 Marine area 4 reopened to saltwater fishing and shellfish harvest on June 20.
 Summer ocean salmon seasons also begin June 20.
 Ocean halibut fishing is currently tentatively scheduled to begin in August.

 - Catch record cards: Return via mail or hold onto them until you are safe to drop off.